Sports-related curses: Australia national team

 In a story told in Johnny Warren's 2002 autobiography, Sheilas, Wogs and Poofters, during a trip to play against Rhodesia (now Zimbabwe) in the 1970 Mexico World Cup qualifiers in Mozambique, members of the Australia national soccer team (nicknamed the "Socceroos"), including Warren, consulted a witch doctor preceding their game.
 The witch doctor buried bones near the goal-posts and cursed the opposition, and Australia went on to beat Rhodesia 3–1 in the decider.
 However, the move backfired when the players could not come up with the £1000 demanded by the witch doctor as payment, so he cursed their team instead.
 Subsequently, the Socceroos failed to beat Israel and did not qualify.

 Whilst the curse is used as an explanation for Australia failing to qualify for the World Cup for 32 years, including in the last match in the 1994, 1998 and 2002 qualifications, it is used in particular reference to the circumstances in which they failed to qualify for the 1998 tournament: needing a win against Iran in the final match of qualification, they drew 2–2, despite having led 2–0 in the second half of the match.

-The curse was supposedly lifted by John Safran during episode 7 of his 2004 TV series John Safran vs God.
+The curse was lifted by John Safran during episode 7 of his 2004 TV series John Safran vs God.
 After reading the story in Warren's book, Safran travelled to Mozambique and hired a new witch doctor to channel the original to reverse the curse.
-The following year, the Socceroos not only qualified for the 2006 World Cup, but reached the second round before being beaten by eventual champions Italy in Kaiserslautern.
+The following year, the Socceroos not only qualified for the 2006 World Cup, but reached the round of 16 before being beaten by eventual champions Italy in Kaiserslautern.
 The Socceroos have since qualified for the 2010, 2014, 2018 and 2022 World Cups, with the latter saw Australia's most successful World Cup performance up to date.
+Interestingly, the two most recent qualifications saw Australia triumphed at the play-offs despite the harsh opponents they faced (Honduras in 2018 and Peru in 2022).

 Australia did appear in the 1974 FIFA World Cup after the curse had been placed.
 However, they failed to score a goal in any of their three opening round matches, and were eliminated.